I spend too much time in airplanes

 Eating peanuts and getting high.

 Generally speaking, airports are more pleasant than airplanes.
 I don’t mind airports.
 And despite my once upon a time claim that all airports are essentially the same space, well, that’s more of a metaphysical than a practical contention.
 Practically speaking the experience of airports does differ.
 What follows is a totally unsystematic, entirely anecdotal, non-ranking of some airports I’ve been to.

-I am currently in LaGuardia (LGA) in New York.
-Pleasantly surprised.
+LaGuardia (LGA) in New York is actually a pleasant surprise.
 Clean, minimal but sufficient food options, phone chargers in the seats, proximal to Manhattan.
 The folks at the coffee stand messed up like 15 orders in a row, but that’s OK.
 I forgive them.

 Verdict: LGA is fine.

 Newark Airport (EWR), on the other hand, is terrible.
 If I had the choice of sleeping in an outhouse or spending a day at EWR, I’d take EWR.
 But not by much.
 It’s a pit.

 Seattle Airport (SEA) is poorly run.
 There’s been news about it.
 Compared to Portland (PDX), and admittedly smaller airport that is solid, or even San Francisco (SFO), an operation of greater complexity, SEA struggles.
 Maybe they’ve turned things around, but I doubt it.

 Verdict: SEA sucks.
 PDX is solid.
 SFO is decent but could be cleaner.

 The best experience I’ve had at a U.S. airport is Tampa (TPA).
 Now this is not a major hub, however I found it super convenient.
 I stayed in a hotel right in the terminal, security was a breeze, everything was efficient and sound.
 When folks say that U.S. airports suck, relatively speaking they are correct.
 Omit TPA from the list though.
 I like it.